Sequential Analysis of Cox Model under Response Dependent Allocation: Notation and model specification

-Consider a follow up study with calendar time period $[0,{\cal T})$, ${\cal T}\leq\infty$.
-Let $U_i$ be the entry time for individual $i, i\geq 1$.
-For technical convenience, we assume throughout this paper that the $U_i$ have no ties.
-Thus, without loss of generality, we assume $U_1<U_2<\cdots<U_i<\cdots$.
+We first introduce the setup and define some basic quantities.
+We will consider a follow up study with calendar time period $[0, \tau]$, where $\tau<\infty$.
+Let $n$ be the sample size of the study.
+Denote by $U_{n,i}$ the entry time for individual $i$, $i\geq 1$.
+For technical convenience, we assume throughout this paper that the $U_{n,i}$ have no ties.
+Thus, without loss of generality, we assume $U_{n,1}<U_{n,2}<\cdots<U_{n,i}<\cdots$.
 Define the associated counting process for entry times

+Note that $R_n(t)$ is the total number of enrollment up to time $t$ and $R_n(\tau)=n$.
+By large sample, we mean that $n$ goes to infinity while $\tau$ remains fixed.
+In other words, the situation considered here is high rate of entry over a fixed time period.
+An example of such kind in survival studies is the Beta-Blocker Heart Attack Trial \citep{BHAT}, where 3837 persons entered during the 27-month follow up period.
+For notional convenience we shall henceforth omit subscript $n$ in $U_{n,i}$ whenever no confusion arises.